St Anthony’s School, Uganda

-St Anthony’s provides an education in Ugandan Sign Language and written English for Deaf children – without this school most of the pupils would never have the opportunity to learn how to communicate at all.
-The school is between Kampala and Masaka, close to the trading post of Nkozi.
-In Uganda, many D/deaf children do not get to go to school and those who do are often stuck in mainstream classes where they understand almost nothing.
-This leads to a bleak future of isolation and deprivation.
+St Anthony’s School, Uganda provides an education in Ugandan Sign Language and English for over 50 Deaf children – without this school most of the pupils would never have the opportunity to learn how to communicate at all.